Updated for Version 5.6

 ![]() Sands | ![]() Goblet | ![]() Circlet |

-ER Sands can be used if needed to meet ER requirements.
+An ER Sands can be used to meet Ayato’s ER requirements if he is used as an off-field Burst DPS.

 Artifact Sets